En Garde! (video game): Reception

+Critical response

+The Guardian described the game as "fun, flamboyant, fabulous", calling it an "ultimate swashbuckling fantasy" and highlighting its theatrical combat and comedic style.
+Premortem Games similarly noted that En Garde! achieved "the right blend of cheesy, slapstick and endearing" elements, citing its use of interactive arenas and exaggerated swordplay as key strengths.
+Coverage in Gayming Magazine focused on the game's inspirations and characterization, discussing the portrayal of its bisexual protagonist and the use of camp, swashbuckling tropes.

 Christian Donlan of Eurogamer wrote that "the delights of En Garde! are so generous, so freewheeling that there's something for everyone.
 This is a third-person action game with a brilliant heroine, brisk, breezy platforming and rapier combat inspired by the likes of the Arkham games."
 Rachel Watts of Rock, Paper, Shotgun praised the game's gameplay, characters, and environment.

 Jordan Minor of PC Magazine praised the environment and gameplay, but criticized it for being somewhat repetitive.
 Andrew Farrell of CG Mag Online called it "short and disappointing".

+In an episode of the review series Zero Punctuation, published by The Escapist, reviewer Yahtzee Croshaw characterised En Garde! as "an indie swashbuckling simulator… which is, controversially, fun", but noted drawbacks: "there's only four missions and the environments don't change much… you'll be lucky to get a whole afternoon out of it."